-When you sign an arbitration agreement, it typically means you wave your right to sue in the future in case an employment conflict arises.
+When you sign an arbitration agreement, it typically means you waive your right to sue in the future in case an employment conflict arises.
 Instead, you agree to settle the dispute through arbitration.
-Situations which may require legal action include claims of sexual harassment, discrimination, wrongful termination, and/or wage and hour disputes.
+Situations that may require legal action include claims of sexual harassment, discrimination, wrongful termination, and/or wage and hour disputes.

 What is arbitration?

 A form of Alternative Dispute Resolution (ADR), arbitration is similar to a courtroom trial but is held outside of the typical judge and jury situation.
 An arbitrator or panel of arbitrators hears the case in a courtroom-type setting.
 Each side presents their arguments and evidence before the arbitrators.
 The panel issues either a binding or non-binding decision.
 A binding decision is enforceable in court and cannot be appealed.